bluenote-1577/phase-doc/docs/source/scripts.rst

 Binning of haplosets
 --------------------

-See https://github.com/maxibor/floria-strainer (developed by Maxime Borry at Max Planck) if you're interested in _binning_ haplosets based coverages to create larger haplosets.
+See https://github.com/maxibor/floria-strainer (developed by Maxime Borry at Max Planck) if you're interested in creating larger haplosets by binning haplosets using coverages.

 Vartig-utils for mapping vartigs
 ------------------------------